Muirfield/pocketmine-plugins/GoldStd/README.md

 	*  signs: set to true to enable shops|casino signs
 *  trade-goods: List of tradeable goods
 *  signs: Text used to identify GoldStd signs
+*  weapons: List of offensive weapons

 #### shop-keepers

+*  enable: enable/disable shopkeep functionality
+*  range: How far away to engage players in chat
+*  ticks: How often to check player positions
+*  freq: How often to  spam players (in seconds)

 ### Permission Nodes